 Wolf Lodge

-Wolf Lodge is located in the wolf enclosure of Polar Park, the northernmost animal park in the world, where you can casually watch wolves come right up to your window.
 If that sounds like something you’d like to experience don’t get too excited, this stay is so exclusive that the website even actively discourages people from inquiring about the price, explaining that a stay here is “one of the most exclusive, highly coveted experiences in the whole Nordic region, and is priced accordingly.

 There is only availability for around 15 stays each year.”
 But if you are mega-rich definitely inquire, because a stay here sounds very cool.

 Norwegian Wild in Senja

-Norwegian Wild is a big property on the seaside with lots of different accommodation options, including year-round camping and little cabins, but if you want a special experience, definitely book the lighthouse.
-The interior is beautifully designed with lots of cute Norwegian touches, and it’s right on the water for incredible northern lights (or midnight sun) views.
-Check current rates and availability here
+Norwegian Wild is a big property on the seaside with lots of different accommodation options, including year-round camping and little cabins, but if you want a special experience, definitely book the lighthouse or their glass front cabins.

 The Edge Tromsø

 Tromsø has so many wonderful hotels (I stayed at the Thon Hotel Polar and loved it), but everyone I’ve asked in Tromsø seems to agree that the nicest hotel in town is the Clarion Hotel The Edge.
-The Edge is right on the water and is home to Tromsø’s only skybar.
-Check current rates and availability here

 Sommarøy Arctic Hotel